cbarre01/cbarre01.github.io/projects.md

 				<header class="major">
 					<h3>K-cliques</h3>
 				</header>
-				<p> A project I wrote for my algorithms class which determines whether a map contains a 'k-clique' where k is input by the user. </p>
+				<p> Determines whether a map contains a 'k-clique' where k is input by the user. </p>
 				<ul class="actions">
 					<li><a href="projects/kcliques.html" class="button">Learn More</a></li>
 				</ul>